Djmr5/Iot-LosMerengues/README.md

     - If you want to use a physical device you can look at the instructions [here](https://reactnative.dev/docs/running-on-device).
     - Don't forget to create your Android virtual device as we intentionally created the client for Android.

-### Runing the project
+### Runing the Project

-To run the Application run at two terminal each command:
+To run the Application run at two terminals each command:

   - To start Metro: